BrighterCommand/Brighter/samples/WebAPI/WebAPI_Dapper/README.md

 We follow a _ports and adapters_ architectural style, dividing the app into the following modules:

 * **SalutationAnalytics**: The adapters' module, handles the primary adapter of HTTP requests and responses to the app
 * **SalutationsApp**: The application module, handles the ports and domain model
     - ports: handle requests from the primary adapter (HTTP) to the domain, and requests to secondary adapters.
 In a fuller app, the handlers for the primary adapter would correspond to our use case boundaries.
     - domain: in a fuller app, this would contain the logic that has a dependency on entity state.

+* **SalutationsSweeper**: This reads the Outbox table and sends messages to the broker.
+By default, the `GreetingMadeHandlerAsync.cs` will clear the outbox immediately so the Sweeper will only send the message on a failure to talk to the broker.
+If you comment out the ClearOutbox line from the handler, you will be able to fall back to using the Sweeper to send the message.
+By default transports that do not store messages when there are no subcribers, such as RabbitMQ will drop the sent message if you do not create a subscriber for it, as this project does not contain a subscriber to SalutationReceived.

 We 'depend on inwards' i.e. **SalutationsAnalytics -> GreetingsApp**

 We also add an Inbox here.
 The Inbox can be used to de-duplicate messages.
 In messaging, the guarantee is 'at least once' if you use a technique such as an Outbox to ensure sending.
 This means we may receive a message twice.
 We either need, as in this case, to use an Inbox to de-duplicate, or we need to be idempotent such that receiving the message multiple times would result in the same outcome.

-The assemblies migrations: **Salutations_MySqlMigrations** and **Salutations_SqliteMigrations** hold generated code to configure the Db.
-Consider this adapter layer code - the use of separate modules allows us to switch migration per environment.

 ## Environments